KerfuffleV2/mdoexperiments/README.md

 I'm sure my approach isn't optimal, even within what's allowed by Rust's type system.
 I'd be very interested in seeing potential improvements.
-There's also a good change my use of lifetimes is incorrect or suboptimal - I basicalyl got it to the point where my examples would run and then left it alone.
+There's also a good change my use of lifetimes is incorrect or suboptimal — I only got it to the point where my examples would run.

 Feedback welcome!
 The best way to contact me is via reddit with username `KerfuffleV2`